Welcome to a new state, REPARATION NATION!

 Which rules guide this new state?
 Which objects hold the greatest value here: the everyday, the newly created, or the unearthed?
 Which ghosts linger in the empty vitrines?
 The ensemble moves through absences left by looted cultural treasures, tracing the centuries-long entanglements of loss, possession, and power from an African perspective.
 In doing so, they open a spiritual space where the unseen, the silenced, and the forgotten can be acknowledged, and where new bonds of healing and progress can be woven.

 “Reparation Nation” is created by and with BiPoC and POAD artists from Senegal, Namibia, Cameroon, South Africa, Ghana, Sri Lanka, and the African diaspora in Hamburg.
-Together with a trumpet-playing Berlin-based composer and a South African singer from Lübeck, the ensemble conjures a vision of the future that challenges European perceptions of African histories while offering theatre itself as a sanctuary of healing, a ritual of remembrance, and a seedbed of transformation.
+Together with a trumpet-playing Berlin-based composer and a South African singer from Lübeck, the ensemble conjures a vision of the future that challenges European perceptions of African histories while offering theater itself as a sanctuary of healing, a ritual of remembrance, and a seedbed of transformation.

 Biography